Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 It came up for me as I don’t know what my life will look like.
 If I stay sober.
-I can’t imagine what kind of life I’ll have if I actually stay sober and like it.
+I can’t imagine what kind of life I’ll have if I stay sober and like it.
 I don’t even know who I’d be anymore.
-And that’s what’s kind of fun.
+And that’s what’s kind of fun about it.
 I don’t know how I’m going to react.
 Now.
 I don’t know myself as well as I used to.

 It’s fun to see how I react in new situations.
-Sometimes there’s opportunity for improvement.
+Sometimes there are opportunities for improvement.
 Other times I’m blown away and I’ve learned so much going to Alcoholics Anonymous meetings almost every day for the last five years since my first 90 days sober when I went twice a week, taking this white chip and continuing to come back, it’s been one of the best things I’ve ever done in my life.

 That said, at the end of a meeting of Alcoholics Anonymous when you do the prayer, often The Lord’s Prayer, The 3rd Step Prayer, The Serenity Prayer.
-There’s a lot of opportunity for connection and meeting people that can help you a lot.
+There’s a lot of opportunities to connect and meet people that can help you a lot.
 I did my 5th Step, my 1st Step, my 2nd Step and repeated 5th Steps, right after Alcoholics Anonymous meetings listening to what people said and knowing who I could trust to talk to.

 That said, Alcoholics Anonymous is not for everyone.
-Some people will find when you go to Alcoholics Anonymous meeting you don’t have that serious of a drinking problem and you don’t feel like you really fit in with everyone.
+Some people will find that when you go to Alcoholics Anonymous meetings you don’t have that serious of a drinking problem and you don’t feel like you really fit in with everyone.

-If anyone thinks when you look at by itself might not look that bad.
+If anyone thinks when you look at it by itself, it might not look that bad.
 You might think well, my drinking is not as bad as yours.
 It might not be.

 If you put your whole life together, how does it look?
 How do you feel about it?